YordanGeorgiev/qto/doc/md/devops_guide_doc.md

 ### 8.6.
 Implementation of Proof of Concept ( optional )
 Aim to create a small POC for the new concept, feature or functionality - for example a page having a lot of hardcoding, which constrains the scope for ONLY this new thing.
+POC small "projects" are extremely useful when new ui controls are to be integrated into the common base - check the public/poc directory for the the subdirectories containing the iterative approaches while introducing different controls into the project.
 Strive however to use the same naming convention, and implement with future integrations within the end truly dynamic code.